Valencian Community: Train

-The Valencian Community has an extensive rail system which connects the principal cities with the rest of Spain such as the Euromed towards Catalonia and AVE towards Madrid, or northern and southern Spain, both run by the Spanish national rail company RENFE.
+The Valencian Community has an extensive rail system which connects the principal cities with the rest of Spain such as the Euromed towards Catalonia and AVE towards Madrid, or northern and southern Spain, both run by the Spanish national rail company Renfe.

 In December 2010 the high-speed rail (AVE) Madrid–Valencia opened as part of the Madrid–Levante high-speed rail line.
 High-speed lines arrive to Valencia-Joaquín Sorolla, a provisional station located south of the city centre.
 It is expected that in the coming years the high-speed line Madrid–Valencia will reach the main Valencia-Estació del Nord through a tunnel under the new Valencia Parque Central.

 High-speed rail Madrid–Alicante opened in 2013.

 There are some medium-range plans for further high-speed connections, like the Valencia–Bilbao link via Zaragoza or the Mediterranean high-speed rail corridor.

 In addition, the Generalitat Valenciana has planned on building a regional high-speed rail along the coast to connect all major coastal cities like Valencia, Gandia, Dénia, Benidorm, Villajoyosa, Alicante and Torrevieja.

-Commuter rail and Metro
+Commuter rail and metro

 Cercanías (Rodalia in Valencian) is the commuter rail service that serves all three provincial capitals of Valencia and their metropolitan areas.
-It is operated by Cercanías Renfe, the commuter rail division of RENFE.
+It is operated by Cercanías Renfe, the commuter rail division of Renfe.

-While the Valencian-owned company, Ferrocarrils de la Generalitat Valenciana (FGV) operates a tram-train line between Alicante, Benidorm and Dénia.
+Meanwhile, the Valencian-owned company Ferrocarrils de la Generalitat Valenciana (FGV) operates a tram-train line between Alicante, Benidorm and Dénia.
 It also operates the city tram and metro system of Valencia (Valencia Metro) and Alicante (Alicante Tram).
-There is as well a third new tram and trolleybus system being built in Castellón de la Plana and its metropolitan area.
-Additionally both, Valencia metro and Alicante tram are being extended to serve uncovered areas, like the new tram line planned to open in the coming months towards the University of Alicante and Sant Vicent del Raspeig.
+There is also a new guided-trolleybus system (branded as a TRAM) that opened in 2008 in Castellón de la Plana and its metropolitan area.
+Both the Valencia metro and Alicante tram are being extended to serve uncovered areas, like the new tram line planned to open in the coming months towards the University of Alicante and Sant Vicent del Raspeig.